stat133-sp19/hw-stat133-Jueluo12/workout01/report/workout01-Jue-Luo.md

 Effective Shooting % by Player:
 -------------------------------

-Overall (i.e. including 2PT and 3PT Field Goals) effective shooting percentage by player, arranged in descending order by percentage.
+Lastly, we take a look at overall (i.e. including 2PT and 3PT Field Goals) effective shooting percentage by player, and it is arranged in descending order by percentage.
+As we can see, Kevin Durant and Andre Iguodala maintain above 50% of effective shooting rate, wheere Draymond Green got the least effective shooting rate because he got the least effective shooting rate for both 2PT and 3PT.

 ``` r
 arrange(